selmasorguc/JAP-Movie-Task-2/README.md

  ![Screenshot_6](https://user-images.githubusercontent.com/89447689/134517032-5b65e267-5ed7-4efd-82c9-a8acf7f28f4a.png)

- - Run dotnet ef database update and dotnet watch run (data will be seeded into movieapp.db when application is started)
+ - Data will be seeded into movieapp.db when application is started.